SouzaPatrick/advice-health-desafio/README.md

 - [x] Create authentication
 - [x] Use docker
 - [x] Add unit tests
-- [ ] Validar max de carros por habitante/proprietario, maximo de 3
+- [ ] Validate max of cars per inhabitant/owner, maximum of 3

 Bonus
 - [x] Run it all in just one command